zzzprojects/EntityFramework-Classic/docs/pages/features/include.md

 # Include

 ## Description
-The `Include` method let you to add related entities to the query result.
+The `Include` method let you add related entities to the query result.

-In EF Classic, the `Include` method doesn't longer return an `IQueryable` but instead an `IncludeDbQuery` that allows you to chain multiple related objects to the query result by using the `AlsoInclude` and `ThenInclude` methods.
+In EF Classic, the `Include` method no longer returns an `IQueryable` but instead an `IncludeDbQuery` that allows you to chain multiple related objects to the query result by using the `AlsoInclude` and `ThenInclude` methods.

 ```csharp
 ctx.Customers